-English for Speaks of Other Languages is a subject that provides students with pathways to English literacy for NCEA and university entrance.
+English for Speakers of Other Languages is a subject that provides students with pathways to English literacy for NCEA and university entrance.

 Students study English language, as well as English literature (at higher levels).
 ESOL courses draw on two New Zealand curriculum learning areas: English and Learning Languages.